quentinmax/Serial2Excel/README.md

 5. Once the data processing is complete the output file will be generated (Excel spreadsheet / CSV / JSON).

+> If you have any accuring issues, do not hesitate to [email me](mailto:quentinhoehne.dev@gmail.com) or create a [Github issue](https://github.com/quentinmax/Serial2Excel/issues).

 ### Options

 ```
 -V,  --version                       output the version number
 -br, --baud-rate <number>            set baud rate for serial communication (default: 9600)
 -t,  --type <filetype>               set expected file type (choices: "xlsx", "csv", "json", default: "xlsx")
--s, --seperator <separator>          set custom seperator - this will only effect the data your sending, not the columns (default: ";")
+-s, --seperator <separator>          set custom seperator - this will only effect the data your sending, not the columns specified in the cli (default: ";")
 -o,  --output <filepath>             define the output file path and filename. (e.g. '/path/to/file/filename')
 -c,  --columns <col1,col2,...>       define the columns of the table (e.g. 'Song,Musician,Album')
 -h,  --help                          display help for command